dcpim/classic/README.md

 ) ENGINE=InnoDB AUTO_INCREMENT=7366771 DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_unicode_ci
 ```

+The config table must be filled with the following values.
+Some of them are optional based on which module are being used.

+* OPENAI_KEY: API key for OpenAI ChatGPT
+* OPENAI_MODEL: OpenAI model to use for ChatGPT
+* DEVICE_TOKEN: Auth token used by devices to send stats
+* DATA_TOKEN: Auth token used to send scanning data
+* MY_IP: Default value for my IP
+* VPN_IP: Default value for VPN / Cloudfront IP
+* SERVER_HOST: Name of the server host
+* DB_HOST: Name of the database host
+* AWS_REGION: AWS region in use
+* STORAGE_HOST: Base URL for storage, with a replacable [bucket] name
+* SNS_ARN: ARN to use for SNS notifications
+* STEAM_KEY: Steam API key
+* STEAM_ID: Steam ID
+* EXPORT_PWD: Password for export 7zip file
+* AUTOMATE_TOKEN: Auth token for automate agents
+* AUTOMATE_BUCKET: S3 path for remote output data
+* BUCKET_IMAGES: S3 bucket for images (public)
+* BUCKET_VIDEOS: S3 bucket for videos (private)
+* BUCKET_FILES: S3 bucket for files (semi-private)
+* BUCKET_ACCOUNTING: S3 bucket for accounting (private)
+* BUCKET_DATA: S3 bucket for data (private)
+* BUCKET_MUSIC: S3 bucket for music (private)

+The `users` table should also be filled manually with the `admin` column being set to `1` for the site admin, and the `password` column being double SHA1 hashed.

 ## Installation

 The repo can be cloned and the script `deploy.py` can be used to deploy the files on the web server.

+The file `deploy.json` contains a full list of files and where they will be deployed.

 ## Authors